petebachant/petebachant.github.io/_posts/2024-10-23-reproducible-openfoam.markdown

 ## Getting some validation data

-We want to validate these RANS models, so we'll need some data.
+We want to validate these RANS models, so we'll need some data for comparison.
 It just so happens that there is already a boundary layer direct numerical simulation (DNS) dataset on
 Calkit downloaded from the